Top Tent Camping near Stillhouse Hollow Lake

 Natural Features

-Cordell Hull Lake is situated among rolling hills covered in a mix of shady maple, hickory, oak, beech and chestnut trees.
+The Cumberland River runs along the park, which is wooded with a mix of shady maple, hickory, oak, beech, and chestnut trees.
+The lake is situated among scenic rolling hills.
 Summer temperatures range from the 60s to the 90s.
 Wildlife is abundant around the lake.
-Whitetail deer, wild turkey, quail, squirrels, rabbits and a wide variety of waterfowl are commonly seen throughout the area.
+Whitetail deer, wild turkeys, quail, squirrels, rabbits, and a wide variety of waterfowl are commonly seen throughout the area.

 Nearby Attractions

-The historic town of Granville, Tennessee, is 25 miles from the campground.
+The historic town of Granville, TN is a 45-minute drive from the campground.
 Visitors enjoy celebrating the town's Heritage Day annually in May.
-Events include the Uncle Jimmy Thompson Bluegrass Festival, antique car and tractor shows and Civil War living history presentations.
+Events include the Uncle Jimmy Thompson Bluegrass Festival, antique car and tractor shows, and Confederate Civil War living history presentations.

 • Pets